 Our team can assist with complete solutions for an M&A in Italy, as well as with solutions for ongoing legal compliance for foreign and local companies doing business in the country.

-Types of corporate acquisition in Italy
+Types of corporate acquisitions in Italy

 In a corporate acquisition, one company effectively purchases another legal entity.
-For the purpose discussed herein, a local or a foreign company may decide to purchase an Italian legal entity, be it s private or a public corporation.
+For the purpose discussed herein, a local or a foreign company may decide to purchase an Italian legal entity, be it a private or a public corporation.

 Acquisition transactions in Italy may be categorized as:

-• share or quota deals,
+- share or quota deals,

-• asset deals,
+- asset deals,

-• purchase and sale of assets,
+- purchase and sale of assets,

-• contribution of assets.
+- contribution of assets.

 Shares and quota deals in acquisition cases in Italy apply mostly to joint stock corporations and limited liability companies.
-The corporate capital of joint stock corporations is usually represented by share certificates, which will be transferred in front of an Italian public notary or bank officer in case of acquisitions
+The corporate capital of joint stock corporations is usually represented by share certificates, which will be transferred in front of an Italian public notary or bank officer in case of acquisitions.

 The capital of an Italian limited liability company is represented by quotas, which will be transferred before a public notary by signing an agreement.
 The agreement must be then submitted to the Italian Companies Registrar.